Skip to main content

 Burn Permit

-Guidelines, dates, and how to apply in Iron County
+Guidelines, dates, and how to apply for outdoor burning in Iron County.
+Please review the rules below before submitting an application.

 Processing Hours for Burn Permits